 Past performance is no guarantee of future results.
 All performance data, while obtained from sources deemed to be reliable, are not guaranteed for accuracy.
 Indexes shown are unmanaged and are not available for direct investment.
 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
+The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index and is representative of the U.S. small capitalization securities market.
+The Institute of Supply Management Manufacturing Index, also called the Purchasing Manager's Index, measures manufacturing activity based on a monthly survey, conducted by the Institute for Supply Management, of purchasing managers at more than 300 manufacturing firms.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 International investing involves special risks, including foreign taxation, currency risks, risks associated with possible differences in financial standards and other risks associated with future political and economic developments.
 Investing in emerging markets may involve greater risks than investing in more developed countries.
 In addition, concentration of investments in a single region may result in greater volatility.
 Investing in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
 Investment in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
 Investments in high yield bonds offer the potential for high current income and attractive total return, but involve certain risks.
 Changes in economic conditions or other circumstances may adversely affect a bond issuer's ability to make principal and interest payments.
+The municipal bond market is volatile and can be significantly affected by adverse tax, legislative or political changes and the financial condition of the issues of municipal securities.
 Interest rate increases can cause the price of a bond to decrease.
 Income on municipal bonds is free from federal taxes, but may be subject to the federal alternative minimum tax (AMT), state and local taxes.
 There are special risks associated with investments in real assets such as commodities and real estate securities.
-For commodities, risks may include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
-Investments in real estate securities commodities, risks may include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of
+For commodities, risks may include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors

-©2020 U.S. Bancorp
+[4] ©2021 U.S. Bank.